jina-ai/docs/chapters/mime-type/index.rst

                 return results

-Usage in driver
+Usage in Driver
 ---------------
-Drivers can access the mime type of the documents in order to handle them accordingly.
+Drivers can access the MIME type of the Document to handle them accordingly.
-The following driver only encodes documents where the ``mime_type`` is ``'text/plain'``:
+The following Driver only encodes Documents where the ``mime_type`` is ``'text/plain'``:

 .. confval:: special_segment_driver.py